Program Overview

 Universities studies lead to multiple occupations.
 Furthermore, certain professions require talent, special aptitudes, additional skills and experience beyond degrees themselves.

 In order to list your choices, visit the Job Bank Canada website and, using the National Occupational Classification (NOC) codes, view job postings, wages, employment prospects and other important information that can help you make a decision.
-If need be, additional and complementary information can be found via two online career exploration tools (Careercruising and Choices Planner)* also designed to facilitate your career advancement.
-The occupations found below are examples derived from the National Occupational Classification.
-They are presented by their occupational group title, in bold, followed by bulleted occupational titles specific to the program of study.
-Immediately after the occupational titles, the hyperlinked NOC code for the occupational group is provided.
-Overall, the occupations are presented side by side with their employment requirements and the establishments where to find a job.
+The occupations found below are examples derived from the National Occupational Classification

 Occupations related to this program